jamesonstrickland/Python/README.md

 The result or output of a function

+## Insertion

+Adding a new element into a data structure, such as adding an item to a list or inserting a record into a database.

+## Deletion

+Removing an existing element from a data structure, such as deleting an item from a list or removing a record from a database.

+## Search

+Looking for a specific element or value within a data structure, such as finding a particular item in a list or searching for a record in a database based on certain criteria.

+## Traversal

+Visiting and processing each element or node in a data structure systematically, such as iterating through all items in a list or visiting all nodes in a tree.

+## Stream

+A continuous flow of data, often used in the context of input/output operations where data is processed or transferred in a sequential manner, like reading from or writing to a file or network stream.

 ## Built-in Function

 A predefined function that comes built into Python.
 Always available for use